| Dr. Minor is often a contributor to the opinion page

 ROBERT N. MINOR ON EFFORTS TO

-BAN HOMOSEXUAL MARRIAGE
+BAN HOMOSEXUAL MARRIAGEAMENDMENT

 IS ANTI-GAY, ANTI-RELIGION, ANTI-AMERICAN AS I SEE IT